mertyildiran/Plexus/README.md

 ```

 Just like the previous data, you should experience the similar effect when you examine the value of `net.cognitive_neurons[0].potential` using the Python Interactive Shell.

+You will continue to observe similar trends in the network even if you just plug in only the input arrays like below.
+Which is the true confirmation that our network successfully learned the dataset.

 As you can see, maybe the one of the most unique features of Plexus network is, learning process is non-blocking, real-time and interactive.